Genesis 15: God's Method for Growing Faith — The Bible Teaching Commentary

 We should note that this promise of a child or many children was not immediately fulfilled.
 It wasn't fulfilled in the next year.
 Basically, Abraham had to trust God to fulfill this aspect long after he was dead.
 The same was true about the land.
 He just didn't see it.
 He was a nomad.
 He owned nothing.

-God uses these kind of methods to make us more fruitful.
+God uses these kinds of methods to make us more fruitful.
 God is totally concerned with the increase of our faith.
-If our faith doesn't increase, then He cannot further bless us.
+If our faith doesn't increase, He cannot bless us further.

 The Fulfillment by Looking Ahead